superfly/docs/getting-started/golang.html.md

 You can get the code for the example from [the Github repository](https://github.com/fly-apps/go-example).
 Just `git clone https://github.com/fly-apps/go-example` to get a local copy.

 The `go-example` application is, as you'd expect for an example, small.
 It's a Go application that uses the http server and templates from the standard library.
-Here's all the code form `main.go`:
+Here's all the code from `main.go`:

 ```golang
 package main